 Conveniently located adjacent to Nagoya 's central Sakae district, this antique fair takes place on the grounds of the city's famous Osu Kannon Temple.
 You'll come across pottery, swords, armor, coins and other trinkets that would delight any collector.
 Held all day on the 18th and 28th of the month.

 This flea market takes place on the grounds of a UNESCO World Heritage Site, making for a particularly incredible backdrop for your shopping.
 Browse a wide selection of pottery, art and plants, and enjoy a bite to eat at one of several food stalls.
 As the market takes place in part to commemorate the death of the monk who founded the sect, you will likely witness various religious customs as you go about your shopping.
 Held on the 21st of each month from morning to dusk, so opening hours vary by season.

 Hundreds of vendors set up across the grounds and surrounding streets of this famous shrine to sell a wide variety of daily goods and antiques.
-The fair is held to commemorate the death of 10th-century leader Fujiwara no Michinaga.
-Held on the 25th of each month from 6 a.m. to 4 p.m.
+The fair is held to commemorate the birth and death of the enshrined deity, Sugawara no Michizane.
+Held on the 25th of each month from 6 a.m. until sunset.